Frequently Asked Questions (FAQ)

-You can see more on a dedicated page about ‘The Flying VLOG‘
+You can read more on a dedicated page about ‘The Flying VLOG‘

-When it comes to audience size and reach, YouTube has the obvious advantage.
+When it comes to audience size and reach, YouTube has an obvious advantage.

-It is owned by Google, so it’s noticeably more visible into all their other products.
+It is owned by Google, so it’s noticeably more visibility into all its other products.
 Almost all Android phones in the world come with the YouTube app pre-installed.

-YouTube has a community of more than 1 billion users, that’s one-third of the internet.
+YouTube has more than 2.5 billion monthly users who collectively watch more than one billion hours of videos each day, that’s one-third of the internet.
 It is also the world’s second most widely used search engine.

 When do I upload videos to my YouTube channel?